Coalgebraic methods for Ramsey degrees of unary algebras: Introduction

 All our results are spelled out using the categorical reinterpretation of the Ramsey property as proposed in~\cite{masul-scow}.
 Actually, it was Leeb who pointed out already in 1970 that the use of category theory can be quite helpful both in the formulation and in the proofs of results pertaining to structural Ramsey theory~\cite{leeb-cat}.

-In order to prove the existence of small and big Ramsey degrees in classes of $M$-sets (and, thus, immediately get the corresponding results about $G$-sets for an arbitrary group $G$, and $\Omega$-algebras for an arbitrary unary algebraic language $\Omega$) we develop a completely new strategy that relies on the fact that right adjoints preserve the Ramsey property.
+In order to prove the existence of small and big Ramsey degrees in classes of $M$-sets (and, thus, immediately get the corresponding results about $G$-sets for an arbitrary group $G$, and $\Omega$-algebras for an arbitrary unary algebraic language $\Omega$) we use a completely new strategy developed in~\cite{masul-RPEMKLEI-MONAD} that relies on transporting the Ramsey property from a category to the associated category of Eilenberg-Moore (co)algebras for a (co)monad.
+In~\cite{masul-RPEMKLEI-MONAD} we show how \emph{dual} Ramsey phenomena transport from a category to the category of Eilenberg-Moore algebras for a monad.
+In this paper we are interested in analogous results for comonads.
+Although comonads are categorical duals of monads, the combinatorics involved is of a different kind, and modeling algebraic phenomena by coalgebras for a comonad is far more challenging.
 For a monoid $M$ we consider $M$-sets as Eilenberg-Moore coalgebras for monoid action comonad (to be described below).
-The results then follow from the Finite Ramsey Theorem and the Infinite Ramsey Theorem by building an appropriate endofunctor and a comultiplication (``half a comonad'') on the category of finite and countably infinite chains of order type~$\omega$.
+The results then follow from the Finite Ramsey Theorem and the Infinite Ramsey Theorem by building an appropriate endofunctor and a comultiplication on the category of finite and countably infinite chains of order type~$\omega$.

 After fixing standard notions and notation in Section~\ref{rpemklei.sec.prelim}, we present our proof strategy in Section~\ref{rpemklei.sec.RP}.
 Our starting point is the observation from~\cite{masul-scow} that right adjoints preserve the Ramsey property.
 We then observe that if $E$ is a comonad on a category with the Ramsey property, both the Kleisli category and the Eilenberg-Moore category for the comonad have the Ramsey property.
-Unfortunately, these two simple results are not very useful: for the categorical treatment of the Ramsey property it is essential to restrict the attention to categories where the morphisms are mono, and counits for comonads that produce constructions we are interested in cannot be expected to consist of monos.
-Therefore, we relax the context by proving that the Ramsey property carries over from the category of chains to the category of \emph{weak Eilenberg-Moore coalgebras} defined for functors with comultiplication, which are straightforward weakenings of comonads.
+Unfortunately, these two simple results are not very useful: for the categorical treatment of the Ramsey property it is essential to restrict the attention to categories where the morphisms are mono, and counits for comonads we are interested in cannot be expected to consist of monos for cardinality reasons (see Example~\ref{rpemklei.ex.list-comonad}).
+This makes it impossible to model phenomena we are interested in by comonads over categories whose morphisms are mono.
+Therefore, we relax the context by proving that the Ramsey property carries over from the category of chains to the category of \emph{weak Eilenberg-Moore coalgebras} defined for functors with comultiplication and no counit, which are straightforward weakenings of comonads.
 Our main results are presented in Section~\ref{rpemklei.sec.unary-algs}.